captainaomi/NaomiMowbray_T1A2/README.md

 A year later, it's past time I revisit this and put into practice more of what I learned since that original submission!
 I know there are definite areas I can improve upon, things I can tighten up and tweak, and I'm excited to make this more of a love project now as I jump into the rest of my coder journey.

 [Check it out here 👩🏼‍💻](https://naomimowbray.netlify.app/)

-TO-DO:
-Add alt text to headers and footers
-Update link styling gumboots (copy from Meet Me?)
-Suss fonts on mobile?